near/docs/docs/tutorials/contracts/guest-book.md

 So, here we _almost_ got our app to deploy.
 Since we are trying to push to a non-local dev environment, we can no longer rely on `yarn dev` to create a dev account for our smart contract to use.

 Don't stress.
 This is a pretty easy fix.
 We just need to create a real life account for our app.
-We actually have steps to do that above in our _Contract : Deploy_ section.
+We actually have steps to do that above in our [Contract: Deploy](#contract-deploy) section.

 Once you set up your _TestNet_ account head over to `src/config.js` and make sure the top line: